ZL Autumn and Winter Sprints

 Only logs in electronic format are acceptable.
 Cabrillo format is preferred however ADIF, plain text, a word document or excel spreadsheet will be accepted.
 As a minimum the log must contain:

-Although you can incorporate WSJT-X into N1MM logger, we will accept a separate cabrillo file from your CW/SSB cabrillo file if you simply wish to generate it out of WSJT-X. Since you can generate a cabrillo file directly out of WSJT-X you have no excuse not to send one!
+Although you can incorporate WSJT-X into N1MM logger, I will accept a separate cabrillo file from your CW/SSB cabrillo file if you simply wish to generate it out of WSJT-X. Since you can generate a cabrillo file directly out of WSJT-X you have no excuse not to send me one.

-By email only to markzl3ab@gmail.com within 24 hours of the end of the sprint.
-Results will be sent out on the major email reflectors and published here.
+Log Submissions: By email only to markzl3ab@gmail.com within 24 hours of the end of the sprint.
+Results will be sent out on the major email reflectors.

 10 July 2023